kebaldwi/DNAC-TEMPLATES/LABS/LAB-9-ISE-Automation/ise-automation-1-certificates/03b-ISE-API.md

    ![json](../../../ASSETS/LABS/AD/CERTS/ISE-API-CSR-18.png?raw=true "Import JSON")

+2. For this step:

-2. For the "id" key, paste the id value that you copied from the previous task.
-And for the "data" key, as before, paste the entire certificate file string from the above task - looking out for any errors in the formatting (red squiggly lines, changes in text color, etc).
-Then click ***Send***
+   1. Place your cursor in the "id" key and paste the id value that you copied from the previous task.

+   2. For the "data" key, as before, paste the entire certificate file string from the modified signed ISE certificate - looking out for any errors in the formatting (red squiggly lines, changes in text color, etc).

+   3. Then click ***Send***

    ![json](../../../ASSETS/LABS/AD/CERTS/ISE-API-CSR-20.png?raw=true "Import JSON")